-Sean E. O’Donnell focuses on complex commercial litigation with a concentration in complex financial restructurings, valuation disputes, merger and acquisition disputes, partnership/investor disputes, insurance related matters and general commercial disputes.
+Sean E. O’Donnell focuses on complex commercial litigation with a concentration in financial restructurings, valuation disputes and other capital market or corporate disputes, including lender/creditor litigation, purchase price adjustments, capital structure disputes, merger and acquisition litigation, partnership/investor disputes, insurance related matters and general commercial disputes.

 Practice & Background